Miley Cyrus: Pre-2023

-Cyrus's controversial musical performances have received significant media attention, including on her Bangerz Tour (2014) and Milky Milky Milk Tour (2015).
-Her performance of "Party in the U.S.A." at the 2009 Teen Choice Awards sparked a "national uproar" because of her outfit and perceived pole dancing.
-She faced similar controversy over her performance of "Can't Be Tamed" (2010) on Britain's Got Talent, where the singer pretended to kiss one of her female backup dancers onstage; she defended the performance, arguing that she did nothing wrong.
+Cyrus's performances have also attracted controversy and extensive media attention.
+Her performance of "Party in the U.S.A." at the 2009 Teen Choice Awards prompted criticism over her outfit and the use of a pole as part of the choreography.
+She faced similar controversy after performing "Can't Be Tamed" on Britain's Got Talent in 2010, during which she simulated a kiss with a female backup dancer.
+Cyrus defended the performance and rejected the resulting criticism.

-Cyrus became the subject of media and public scrutiny following her performance of "We Can't Stop" (2013) and "Blurred Lines" (2013) with Robin Thicke at the 2013 MTV Video Music Awards.
-Clad in a flesh-colored latex two-piece, she touched Thicke's crotch area with a giant foam finger and twerked against his crotch.
-The performance resulted in a media frenzy; one reviewer likened the performance to a "bad acid trip", while another described it as a "trainwreck in the classic sense of the word as the audience reaction seemed to be a mix of confusion, dismay and horror in a cocktail of embarrassment".
-Cyrus entered the stage of her Bangerz Tour by sliding down a slide in the shape of a tongue, and draw media attention during the tour for her unique outfits and racy performances.
+Cyrus received widespread media and public scrutiny following her performance of "We Can't Stop" and "Blurred Lines" with Robin Thicke at the 2013 MTV Video Music Awards.
+Wearing a flesh-colored latex outfit, Cyrus used an oversized foam finger as a prop and twerked against Thicke during the performance.
+The performance generated extensive media coverage; contemporary reviews characterized it as both a "bad acid trip" and a "trainwreck".
+The provocative imagery continued on the Bangerz Tour, where Cyrus entered the stage by sliding down a large tongue-shaped slide and incorporated elaborate costumes, props and sexually suggestive staging.